 As used in this report, the term Chevron and such terms as the Company, the Corporation, their, our, its, we, and us may refer to one or more of Chevron's consolidated subsidiaries or affiliates or to all of them taken as a whole.
 All of these terms are used for convenience only and are not intended as a precise description of any of the separate entities, each of which manages its own affairs.

-this report and additional information on how we view and address climate changerelated issues can be found at chevron.com/sustainability/ environment/energy-transition our energy-transition approach shape a lower-carbon economy for all lead in transparency drive commercial solutions build partnerships to achieve impact learn more > chevron.com/sustainability/environment/energy-transition
+this report and additional information on how we view and address potential climate change-related issues can be found at chevron.com/sustainability/environment/energy-transition our energytransition approach forward-looking statements warning